D. B. Cooper copycat hijackings: Daniel Carre

 On June 30, 1972, Daniel Bernard Carre attempted to hijack a Hughes Air West flight from Seattle, Washington, to Portland, Oregon, by claiming he had a knife.
 He demanded $50,000 and a parachute.
-Carre was apprehended by U.S. Marshals immediately upon landing in Portland was sent to psychiatric hospital for an undetermined amount of time.
+Carre was apprehended by U.S. Marshals immediately upon landing in Portland and was sent to a psychiatric hospital for an undetermined amount of time.

 Francis Goodell

-On July 6, 1972, twenty-one year old Francis Goodell, hijacked a Pacific Southwest Airlines flight from Oakland to Sacramento.
+On July 6, 1972, twenty-one-year-old Francis Goodell hijacked a Pacific Southwest Airlines flight from Oakland to Sacramento.
 Goodell had two pistols and demanded $455,000, a parachute, and an instruction manual on how to skydive.
 He was suffering from PTSD due to his experiences during the Vietnam War and claimed that he wanted to give the money to children in Southeast Asia to absolve himself of wartime guilt.
 An off-duty Highway Patrolman traveling as a passenger eventually convinced Goodell to surrender.
-Goodell would be sentenced to 30 years for Air Piracy.
+Goodell would be sentenced to 30 years for air piracy.

 Michael Green and Lulseged Tesfa

-On July 13, 1972, a National Airlines flight from Philadelphia to New York was hijacked by thirty-four year old Michael Stanley Green and twenty-four year old Lulseged Tesfa.
-Green, a parking lot attendant, and Tesfa, an Ethiopian student at Howard University, concocted the plan while living as roommates in Washington D.C..
+On July 13, 1972, a National Airlines flight from Philadelphia to New York was hijacked by thirty-four-year-old Michael Stanley Green and twenty-four year old Lulseged Tesfa.
+Green, a parking lot attendant, and Tesfa, an Ethiopian student at Howard University, concocted the plan while living as roommates in Washington D.C.
 The duo began the hijacking as the flight approached New York and demanded the plane return to Philadelphia where they demanded $600,000 and three parachutes.
 Gathering the ransom demand took over six hours while passengers sweated in the heat of the aircraft, which had lost electrical power.
 Upon receipt of the ransom, the passengers were released but the duo kept four stewardesses and the flight crew hostage and demanded that they be flown to Houston.
 Before takeoff to Houston, the Captain leapt from the window of the cockpit, forcing the co-pilot to fly the aircraft.
 When the plane landed on a tiny airstrip in Lake Jackson, Texas, the co-pilot and flight engineer both jumped from the cockpit, abandoning the stewardesses with the hijackers.
 Green and Tesfa would emerge from the aft stairs of the 727 shortly after with their hands up, surrendering to FBI agents on the ground.
 Green would later be sentenced to a 50-year prison term and Tesfa sentenced to serve a 60-year term.
+Green was released in 1984, and Tesfa in 1982.